Cap-go/website/src/content/docs/docs/plugin/api.md

 getDeviceId() => Promise<{ deviceId: string; }>
 ```

-Get unique ID used to identify device (sent to auto update server)
+Get a unique ID used to identify the device (sent to auto-update server)

 **Returns:** <code>Promise&lt;{ deviceId: string; }&gt;</code>